djplaner/Content-Interface-Tweak/docs/using/automatingUpdates.md

 #### Problem

-Updating Blackboard using the Content Interface can be a somewhat complex, off-putting process for some.
+The content update process - updating Blackboard using the Content Interface - can be a somewhat complex, off-putting process for some.
 Even when it [is semi-automated](https://djplaner.github.io/Content-Interface-Tweak/using/createAndModify/#semi-automated-three-step-process) it requires a number of less than obvious steps.
-Largely because Blackboard is difficulty to integrate seamlessly into a different workflow.
+Largely because Blackboard is difficult to integrate seamlessly into a workflow that draws on non-Blackboard software.

 #### Solution

+The solution presented here is to automate the content update process using a [userscript](https://en.wikipedia.org/wiki/Userscript).
+The video below demonstrates what the automated content update process looks like.

-The following explains how to fully automate this process by installing a [userscript](https://en.wikipedia.org/wiki/Userscript) into your Web browser.
-The small bit of code in the userscript automates [the semi-automated three step process](https://djplaner.github.io/Content-Interface-Tweak/using/createAndModify/#semi-automated-three-step-process) into a single button press.
+Following the video is an explanation of how you automate the process by installing a [userscript](https://en.wikipedia.org/wiki/Userscript) into your Web browser.
+It is the userscript that reduces [the semi-automated three step process](https://djplaner.github.io/Content-Interface-Tweak/using/createAndModify/#semi-automated-three-step-process) into the single button press demonstrated in the video

 <span class="embed">